whwanglab/PDAC/README.md

 In this repository, we present the analysis conducted for the whole transcriptome DSP experiments.

 Our Nature Genetics manuscript (in press) will be available soon.
-The preprint can be found here.
-Data is uploaded to GEO and can be found here.
-Code for the single-nucleus RNA-seq analysis can be found here.
+The preprint can be found [here](https://www.biorxiv.org/content/10.1101/2020.08.25.267336v1.full).
+Data can be found at GEO under accession number GSE199102.
+Code for the single-nucleus RNA-seq analysis can be found [here](https://github.com/karthikj89/humanpdac).

 ## Data analysis